retr0grad3/mechaneko/README.md

 # mechaneko
  Claw machine programming
- Developed by a bunch of high school students
+ developed by a bunch of high school students